gordonmckenzie/gordonmckenzie/README.md

 # Welcome to my GitHub profile! 👇

-By background I am a medical doctor 🩺 &nbsp; and [researcher](https://www.hyms.ac.uk/about/people/gordon-mckenzie) 🧪
+I am a senior software engineer and [physician-scientist](https://www.hyms.ac.uk/about/people/gordon-mckenzie)

-👉 &nbsp; I'm currently finishing a PhD exploring the predictive assessment and optimisation of older adults with cancer.
-I've used a range of digital technologies throughout the last 3 years.
-To collect data from patients who I have recruited to my study, I designed, developed and evaluated an Android application (Kotlin) used in production for National Health Service patients.
+👉 &nbsp; My PhD thesis explored the predictive assessment and optimisation of older adults with cancer.
+I designed, developed and evaluated an Android application (Kotlin) used in production for National Health Service patients.
 I also built a dashboard/micro-Electronic Patient Record for clinicians to understand all this data, using a React(Nuxt.js)-Node.js-SQL stack.
+I developed a decision-analytic health economic model using Python to understand the cost effectiveness of a geriatric assessment prior to cancer treatment.
+I also engineered a complex model of an oncogeriatric population using machine learning techniques.

 🤔 &nbsp; I'm finalising a digital twin to model older adults with cancer using numerous supervised machine learning algorithms (linear/logistic models, probabilistic graphical modelling, fuzzy logic, gradient-boosted decision trees and neural networks).
 This is all wrapped within a Python/PyData program, using a pipeline of unit/integration testing, automated analytics and High Performance Computing.